-If an employee has received a Canada Emergency Response Benefit (CERB) payment from the CRA for a claim period and that employee is retroactively hired and paid for that same claim period, then that employee may no longer be eligible for the CERB, and they may have to return or repay the CERB amount.
+If an employee has received a Canada Emergency Response Benefit (CERB) payment from the CRA for a claim period, and that employee is retroactively hired and paid for during that same claim period, then that employee may no longer be eligible for the CERB, and they may have to return or repay the CERB amount.

-Can I undertake another temporary layoff if any lifted provincial restrictions are put back in place?
+Can I undertake another temporary layoff if lockdown restrictions are put back in place?

-You may place your employees on another temporary layoff if you have not yet reached the 16-week maximum layoff period, or if the "clock" has restarted on the maximum layoff periods (i.e., the 20-week period of consecutive weeks has passed).
-For example, if you have laid off an employee for seven weeks without benefits or payments, and recalled the employee for two weeks, you can lay the employee off for up to another nine weeks in the same 20-week period without triggering a termination.
-In addition, if you have temporarily laid off an employee in British Columbia for up to 16 weeks and then recalled the employee, you will need to wait another four weeks before you put the employee back on layoff (so the 20-consecutive-week period has expired) before placing the employee on another temporary layoff.
+You may place your employees on another temporary layoff if you have not yet reached the 13-week (or less than 35 weeks, with benefits or payments) maximum layoff period, or if the "clock" has restarted on the maximum layoff periods (i.e., the applicable period of consecutive weeks has passed).
+For example, if you have laid off an employee for seven weeks without benefits or payments, and recalled the employee for two weeks, you can lay the employee off for up to another six weeks in the same 20-week period without triggering a termination.
+In addition, if you have temporarily laid off an employee in Ontario for up to 13 weeks without continuing benefits or payments, and then recalled the employee, you will need to wait another seven weeks before you put the employee back on layoff (so that the 20-consecutive-week period has expired) before placing the employee on another temporary layoff.

 Because of the need to wait until the "clock" restarts on the maximum layoff period before conducting further layoffs, employers should be looking ahead at their long-term needs before maxing out their layoff times.
 This is particularly true since our governments may need to alternatively ease and restrict closures over time, which may necessitate further layoff and recall cycles.
-It must also be remembered that in British Columbia, there is no automatic right to lay off a non-unionized employee conferred by the ESA.
-Instead, the ESA contemplates that employers will either have contractual arrangements in place with the employee contemplating layoff, that the nature of the employer's business and industry makes seasonal layoffs customary, or that the employee consents to the layoff.
-Repeated periods of layoff of non-unionized workers make it less likely that employees will provide consent, and termination obligations may be triggered.
+For example, if an employer places an Ontario employee on temporary layoff for a continuous period of 34 weeks with benefits, and then recalls the employee, it will be deemed to have automatically terminated the employee's employment if it lays off the employee for one additional week during the same 52-week period.
 Please refer below to Flexible Work Arrangements for options to consider instead of layoffs.